Mohzick/NightfallProject/README.md

 This project tackles the basics of machine learning and computer vision.
 It is mostly a learning experience and reuses the work of Nvidia who developped the main ideas behind the Pix2Pix and CycleGAN machine learning algorithms.

-This project is broadly divided into two parts: in order to train the neural network, I created a dataset composed of various kind of images.
+This project is broadly divided into three parts: in order to train the neural network, I created a dataset composed of various kind of images.
 Some of them are pairs of day and night images captured by a 360 camera.
-Some others, like the rain dataset, have been captured by a smartphone and are all unpaired images. [@Mohzick](https://github.com/Mohzick) mostly took care of the second part which is developing and training the neural network.
+Some others, like the rain dataset, have been captured by a smartphone and are all unpaired images.
+The seccond part involves understanding and implementing the Pix2pix and CycleGAN algorithms and creating a model using the dataset.
+Finally, a real-time application using a PC webcam can be created.

 ## The application